 Prime Value is equivalent to Disney’s moderate resorts and offer unique amenities at a low price.
-Standard rooms start in the low $100s to mid $200s per night for a five-night stay.
+Standard rooms start in the low $100s to mid $200s per night for a four-night stay.
 Do not be fooled by the name of the hotels, they are still run by Loews.

 There are two Prime Value hotels:

-- Universal’s Cabana Bay Beach Resort – kitschy mid-century design of Atlantic seaboard motels with modern hotel luxuries, including an on-site bowling alley.
+- Universal’s Cabana Bay Beach Resort – Kitschy mid-century design of Atlantic seaboard motels with modern hotel luxuries, including an on-site bowling alley.

-- Universal’s Aventura Hotel – sleek, contemporary high rise hotel inspired by Miami skyscrapers with high-tech rooms.
+- Universal’s Aventura Hotel – Sleek, contemporary high rise hotel inspired by Miami skyscrapers with high-tech rooms.

-- Closest walks to Volcano Bay
+- Closest walks to Volcano Bay water park

 - Each hotel has unique features not available at other hotels